If all the criminal investigations into former President Donald Trump end in conviction, then Trump will be a true renaissance man of crime.

 Violations of the relevant provision of the Espionage Act can lead to a prison sentence of up to 10 years, but it is still unclear whether Trump will face criminal charges for allegedly stealing these documents — or whether those charges will come anytime soon.
 And there are several reasons to believe that the Justice Department will move cautiously before indicting a former president whose supporters violently attacked the US Capitol less than two years ago.

 One is a recent Wall Street Journal report stating that “Attorney General Merrick Garland deliberated for weeks over whether to approve the application for a warrant to search former President Donald Trump’s Florida home.”
 Another is longstanding DOJ policies and traditions counseling against actions that could influence an upcoming election.
-It’s not impossible to imagine Trump being indicted before the upcoming midterms, but such an outcome is not likely.
+Trump has already announced he’s running for president again in 2024; it’s not impossible to imagine him being indicted before that election, but that would be an extraordinary step from a historically cautious Justice Department.

 The Justice Department investigation into January 6